seamusfoley/iotes-documentation/docs/introduction/concepts.md

 ## Iotes

-The ```createIotes``` method takes two arguements, a topology map and a strategy
+The ```createIotes``` method takes two arguments, a topology map and a strategy

 The topology map tells the strategy how to connect.
-The strategy handles all the asyncronous connection details for the protocol (including auto reconnection if required, the device creation and device set up.
+The strategy handles all the asyncronous connection details for the protocol (including auto reconnection if required), the device creation and device set up.

 ## Iotes Core